+The Children’s Museum of Green Bay reopened its doors in June of 2019 in what is planned to be phase 1 of a 2-part plan to relocate in the family friendly area of Bay Beach and the Wild Life Sanctuary.
 The museum has held strong on its mission to serve the needs and interests of children by providing exhibits and programs that stimulate curiosity and motivate learning.
 Programming has quickly become a driving force for attendance with many proven and popular programs.
-Examples include Building Literacy with LEGOS, Science Saturdays, Recycled Art Studio and Wee One Hour (literacy based) All programming and exhibits are closely aligned to Wisconsin State Standards and Wisconsin Model Early Learning Standards (WMELS).
+Examples include Wiggle Move & Giggle (movement & music based), Science Saturdays, Recycled Art Studio, and Storytime (literacy based).
+All programming and exhibits are closely aligned to Wisconsin State Standards and Wisconsin Model Early Learning Standards (WMELS).

 “Play is the way that children learn what no one can teach them.
 It is the way they explore and orient themselves to the actual world of space and time, of things, animals, structures and people.
 Play is the child’s work.”

 – JK Franks